oasis-tcs/csaf/csaf_2.1/prose/edit/src/introduction-02-terminology-glossary.md

 required by CSAF Management System as well as matching them to SBOM components of the SBOM database.

 CSAF Producer
-:    program that emits output in the CSAF format
+:    program that emits output in the CSAF format.

 CSAF Superseder
 :    A CSAF Post-Processor that transforms a given CSAF into a superseded one.